wxt-dev/examples/examples/react-shadcn/README.md

 7. **Install and Configure Shadcn UI:**

    Integrating Shadcn UI requires a few extra steps.
 You can choose either the [manual installation](https://ui.shadcn.com/docs/installation/manual) or the [Vite installation](https://ui.shadcn.com/docs/installation/vite) method.
-You can choose either one, both of them have workarounds we need to do, however this guide will use the Vite installation method.
+Both of them have workarounds we need to do, however this guide will use the Vite installation method.

    You also need to decide whether to stick with WXT's default project structure or introduce a `src/` directory to separate source code from configuration files.
 WXT provides documentation on adding a `src/` directory [here](https://wxt.dev/guide/essentials/project-structure.html#adding-a-src-directory).
 This guide will continue without a `src/` directory for simplicity.